Scienze Biologiche | Tutoring

 The tutoring activities for students are organized by the Orientation and Placement Committee, which includes the following faculty members:

-prof. Anna Marabotti (head of the Committee and member of the DCB Incoming Orientation Commission)
+prof. Anna Marabotti (head of the Committee, referee for PLS and delegate of DCB for the Incoming Orientation activities)

 prof. Elizabeth A. Illingworth (Erasmus and Internationalization contact person)